Were you looking for a creative hobby and stumbled upon the idea of embroidery? If that is the case, you are in the right place.

 Stiff like travel bags, mattress covers, or horse blankets will be requiring special time and attention because they require accessories if you wish to embroider them.

-You can also stitch logo, names, or ornate embellishments on garments.
+You can also stitch logos, names, or ornate embellishments on garments.
 The size of the design can vary from a quarter of an inch to seventeen inches, even larger.

 What’s the difference between commercial embroidery machines and hobby embroidery machines?